pingcap/docs-cn/sql-statements/sql-statement-explain.md

 1 row in set (0.00 sec)
 ```

-If the `dot` program (in the `graphviz` package) is installed on your computer, you can generate a PNG file using the following method:
+If your computer has a `dot` program, you can generate a PNG file using the following method:

 ```bash
 dot xx.dot -T png -O